TX-1: Legacy

 A sequel, TX-1 V8, was released by Tatsumi in 1984 and was licensed to Namco.
 In Japan, it topped the Game Machine upright/cockpit arcade charts for about ten months, from September 1984, through October, November and December, up until July 1985.
 Both TX-1 games topped the Game Machine upright/cockpit charts for a combined sixteen months between December 1983 and July 1985.

 It was later Japan's eighth highest-grossing upright/cockpit arcade game during the first half of 1986.
 This game was not licensed by Atari and was rare in North America.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in July 2026.
+This version allows for the replication of the original three-monitor setup using an HDMI splitter.